 Some classic rap subjects include where you live, political issues, family, music and life in general – but, to be honest, you can write about pretty much anything you like.
 The main thing is that you have something to say about it.
 It’s also better to pick something unique, unusual or weird that interests you, rather than doing exactly what everybody else has done before, just because you think you have to.
 For example, here is a wicked Grime track about school.
 It’s not your typical subject:

 Here’s the beat from that track, so that you can get started writing your own version of it!
 We’ve also included the a capella (a file with just the rap) so that any aspiring producers out there can have a go at making their own remix of it.
-If you have a login to VIP, there’s a tutorial showing you how to do just that here.
+If you have a login to VIP, you’ll find there’s a tutorial showing you how to do just that.
 There will be e-prizes for both!

 Right click on the link above and choose ‘Save link as’ to download the MP3s.